GuildSA/corona-hack-pack/README.md

 ##Install and setup the Sublime Text editor

-While you can use any text editor you like to write Lua scripts, Sublime Text 3 is the official editor used by Corona so we'll go with that.
+You can use any text editor you like for Lua or Corona SDK development, but Sublime Text 3 is the official editor used by Corona, so I highly recommend it if you simply have no preference of editor.

+With that said, the following instructions are only for setting up the Sublime Text 3 editor for Lua and Corona SDK development.

 [Download and install Sublime Text 3](http://www.sublimetext.com/3)